hyundai-robotics/doc-svtool-change/2-user-interface/6-manual.md

 ### (1) Manual Positioner Connection/Disconnection

-- Switch the mode selector to Manual Mode, and enable Servo Tool Change for Auxiliary Axis 1.
+- Switch the mode selector to Manual Mode, and enable Servo Tool Change for additional axis 1.
 (A reboot is required if system settings have been modified.)

 - Press the [R..] key, then enter 358.